WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 Material removal is one of the most important manufacturing processes.
 Since pybullet is by default a multi-body physics simulation, each removal process will delete a full object.
-To accurately simulate material removal a simple voxel engine was added which is  described in the section :ref:`materials_label` pybullet_industrial offers two classes for simulating material removal processes.
+To accurately simulate material removal a simple voxel engine was added which is  described in the section :ref:`Materials <Materials>` pybullet_industrial offers two classes for simulating material removal processes.